developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Extensions State
 Used to configure whether the Standard Android or Zebra Extended Bug Reporting should be used for generation of Bug Reports from a Zebra Android device.

--***Off***- Standard Android Bug Reporting is used, with no Zebra Extensions or Enhancements.
+* ***Off***- Standard Android Bug Reporting is used, with no Zebra Extensions or Enhancements.

--***On***- Zebra Extended Bug Reporting.
+* ***On***- Zebra Extended Bug Reporting.
 Additional Managed Configurations would then be used, if needed, to configure the desired behavior and options of Zebra Extended Bug Reporting.

 ### Intent Enable
 Used to configure whether the Zebra Extended Bug Reporting should allow a Bug Report to be initiated by an application by sending a broadcast intent with an action value of *com.symbol.mxmf.intent.START_FOR_BUG_REPORT*.
 This is meaningful only when Zebra Extended Bug Reporting is enabled.

--***Off***- Zebra Extended Bug Reporting, if enabled, does NOT initiate a Bug Report when the defined intent is received.
+* ***Off***- Zebra Extended Bug Reporting, if enabled, does NOT initiate a Bug Report when the defined intent is received.

--***On***- Zebra Extended Bug Reporting, if enabled, initiates a Bug Report when the defined intent is received.
+* ***On***- Zebra Extended Bug Reporting, if enabled, initiates a Bug Report when the defined intent is received.

 ### Screenshot Enable
 Used to configure whether the Zebra Extended Bug Reporting should be allowed to capture screenshots and attach them to Bug Reports.

--***Off***- Zebra Extended Bug Reporting, if enabled, does NOT capture Bug Reports nor attach them to Bug Reports.
+* ***Off***- Zebra Extended Bug Reporting, if enabled, does NOT capture Bug Reports nor attach them to Bug Reports.

--***On***- Zebra Extended Bug Reporting, if enabled, captures Bug Reports and attaches them to Bug Reports.
+* ***On***- Zebra Extended Bug Reporting, if enabled, captures Bug Reports and attaches them to Bug Reports.

 ### Show In Power Key Menu
 Used to configure whether Zebra Extended Bug Reporting should display an option to initiate a Bug Report in the menu which appears after long-pressing the power key on the device.

--***Off***- Zebra Extended Bug Reporting does NOT add an option to the menu.
+* ***Off***- Zebra Extended Bug Reporting does NOT add an option to the menu.

--***On***- Zebra Extended Bug Reporting adds an option to the menu.
+* ***On***- Zebra Extended Bug Reporting adds an option to the menu.

 ### ANR Error Action
 Used to configure whether Zebra Extended Bug Reporting should watch for the occurrence of Application Not Responding (ANR) errors and take action when they are detected.

--***Do not capture***- Zebra Extended Bug Reporting does NOT watch for the occurrence of ANR errors and takes no action if they occur.
+* ***Do not capture***- Zebra Extended Bug Reporting does NOT watch for the occurrence of ANR errors and takes no action if they occur.

--***Capture bug report***- Zebra Extended Bug Reporting watches for the occurrence of ANR errors, and automatically initiates a Bug Report each time it detects that one has occurred.
+* ***Capture bug report***- Zebra Extended Bug Reporting watches for the occurrence of ANR errors, and automatically initiates a Bug Report each time it detects that one has occurred.

--***Capture logcat log***- Zebra Extended Bug Reporting watches for the occurrence of ANR errors, an automatically initiates a Logcat capture each time it detects that one has occurred.
+* ***Capture logcat log***- Zebra Extended Bug Reporting watches for the occurrence of ANR errors, an automatically initiates a Logcat capture each time it detects that one has occurred.

 ### Unexpected Error Action
 Used to configure whether Zebra Extended Bug Reporting should watch for the occurrence of Unexpected Application Errors (UAEs) and take action when they are detected.

--***Do not capture***- Zebra Extended Bug Reporting does NOT watch for the occurrence of UAEs and takes no action if they occur.
+* ***Do not capture***- Zebra Extended Bug Reporting does NOT watch for the occurrence of UAEs and takes no action if they occur.

--***Capture bug report***- Zebra Extended Bug Reporting watches for the occurrence of UAEs, and automatically initiates a Bug Report each time it detects that one has occurred.
+* ***Capture bug report***- Zebra Extended Bug Reporting watches for the occurrence of UAEs, and automatically initiates a Bug Report each time it detects that one has occurred.

--***Capture logcat log***- Zebra Extended Bug Reporting watches for the occurrence of UAEs, and automatically initiates a Logcat capture each time it detects that one has occurred.
+* ***Capture logcat log***- Zebra Extended Bug Reporting watches for the occurrence of UAEs, and automatically initiates a Logcat capture each time it detects that one has occurred.

 ### Send to Cloud Detail

 This Managed Configuration group allows an Administrator using an EMM to configure whether copies of generated Bug Reports is sent to the Zebra Cloud Server.

 ### Send to Cloud Detail State
 Used to configure whether Zebra Extended Bug Reporting should automatically send copies of generated Bug Reports to the Zebra Cloud Server.

--***Off***- Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports to the Zebra Cloud Server.
+* ***Off***- Zebra Extended Bug Reporting does NOT send copies of generated Bug Reports to the Zebra Cloud Server.

--***On***- Zebra Extended Bug Reporting (if enabled) sends copies of all generated Bug Reports to the Zebra Cloud Server.
+* ***On***- Zebra Extended Bug Reporting (if enabled) sends copies of all generated Bug Reports to the Zebra Cloud Server.

 ### Cloud Time to Live
 Used to configure a timeout value, the expiration of which causes the sending of Bug Reports to the Zebra Cloud Server to automatically cease.

--***Never***- when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports continues to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.
+* ***Never***- when Zebra Extended Bug Reporting is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Bug Reports continues to be sent to the Zebra Cloud Server until the configuration is explicitly changed again.

-- When any other value- at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
+* ***Any other value***- at the time it is configured to send Bug Reports to the Zebra Cloud Server, using Managed Configurations in the group **Bug Reporting Configuration - Send to Cloud Detail**, Zebra Extended Bug Reporting starts a timer from the specified timeout value.
 When the timer expires, Zebra Extended Bug Reporting ceases sending Bug Reports to the Zebra Cloud Server until the configuration is explicitly changed again.

 ### Store in Device Detail